David Alonso

-David Alonso Gómez (born 25 April 2006) is a Grand Prix motorcycle racer who currently competes for the CFMoto Aspar Racing Team in the Moto2 World Championship.
+David Alonso Gómez (born 25 April 2006) is a Grand Prix motorcycle racer who competes for the CFMoto Aspar Team in the Moto2 World Championship.
 Colombian by maternal descent and Spanish by paternal descent, he represents Colombia internationally.
 Born in Spain, he also has Spanish citizenship.
 He won the European Talent Cup in 2020 and the Red Bull MotoGP Rookies Cup in 2021.
 He won the 2024 season of Moto3.
+Alonso is set to move up to MotoGP in 2027 with Honda.